 Introduction to good clinical research practice (online - live)

 Course in good clinical research practice (GCRP) for non-regulated trials research

 If you are planning to run a ‘non-regulatory’ research study this introductory course is for you.
 Not all research is subject to clinical trials regulations, but the same standards of conduct apply.

 This course in Good Clinical Research Practice covers the legislation that applies to ‘non-regulatory’ research, along with the detailed principles of good practice in clinical research studies.
 This three-hour online 'live' course consists of trainer-led presentations, short video talks from those experienced in the conduct of clinical research and interactive exercises.

 The course is run by the experienced research support specialists from the University of Oxford and Oxford University Hospital’s Joint Research Office.

-Join this online presentation through Microsoft Teams for an overview of:
+Join an online 'live' presentation through Microsoft Teams for an overview of: